Report incident๐ฅ| Improve page ๐| Access database ๐ข

-Facewatch is a UK-based company that provides real-time facial recognition analysis and biometric watchlists to shops, pubs, and other public venues.
-It also offers its services to the police.
+Facewatch is a system that provides real-time facial recognition analysis and biometric watchlists to shops, pubs and other public venues, and to the police.

-The system is intended to identify shoplifters from a database of actual and suspected criminals, and to ensure safety, alerting customer employees when a suspect enters one of their stores or when a violent act occurs.
+Provided by a UK-based company of the same name, the system is intended to identify shoplifters from a database of actual and suspected criminals, and to ensure the safety of its customers and employees.

 Facial recognition system